amirahnasihah/frontend-development/04-intro-to-algorithms/03-string-algorithms/README.md

 Task 1 (Score: 29)

-Great job!

-Your implementation is correct for all the given test cases.
-Consider adding an additional check to ensure that the target string does not exceed the input string length.
-If it does, you can return -1 immediately.
+Your implementation is correct for all the given test cases. **Consider adding an additional check to ensure that the target string does not exceed the input string length.
+If it does, you can return -1 immediately**.
 Overall, your code is great.

 ## exercise-2.js

 Task 2 (Score: 33)

-Great job!
 Your code is well-written and passes all the test cases.
 You have successfully completed the task by implementing a loop to iterate over the input string and concatenate each character to the result string in reverse order.
 Keep up the good work!

 ## exercise-3.js

 Task 3 (Score: 34)

-Great job!

 The code is well-written and passes all the test cases.
 You have successfully completed the task.
 Keep up the good work!